Oshoala: Barcelona won’t make the same mistakes in UEFA Women’s Champions League final | Goal.com

 “I feel like, here, the first way to defend is to keep the ball.
 That's the first way to defend.
 You have to keep the ball.
 This is the theory of the team.
 It's still the same for the men and women's teams - the same even with the youth teams as well.”

-Oshoala, however, believes she offers something that can help Barcelona change their game plan if they need to – which could be crucial in a big game like Sunday’s.
+Oshoala, however, believes she offers something that can help Barcelona change their game plan if they need.

 “I think my style of football is quite different from the team's style of football,” she explained.
 "It's not the same, but the end of the day, when you get to a certain place or when you play in certain teams, you have got to change the way you play if you want to win.
 It's not always about how you play sometimes.
 There's a stage the game gets to where you've got to change.
 You have got to evolve with the game as well, you know?